Woodworm Treatment Cost

 Once the property is clear and the home is sealed off, the professional fumigator will then spread pesticides around the house to kill off the woodworm infestation in your home.

-You will then be required to wait at least six hours or up to one week before it is safe to move back in your home, so a lot of companies offer accommodation rates within their price.
+You will then be required to wait at least six hours or up to one week before it is safe to move back into your home.
+A lot of companies offer accommodation rates within their price.

 Fogging Treatment